dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 ![illustration6](/assets/workloadid/workloadidentityfederationk8s.png)

 Kubernetes comes with an OIDC url since version `1.20`.
 Which means that kubetnetes is the de-facto oidc provider acting kind of like the we are refering to in our schema.
-Then we have the workload in itself, which is composed of a pod (or rather pods in any kind of desired controller, beut let's keep it simple for now ^^) and a service account associated to this pod.
+Then we have the workload in itself, which is composed of a pod (or rather pods in any kind of desired controller, but let's keep it simple for now ^^) and a service account associated to this pod.
 The service account is the part that get the token and that will allow the request token in Azure AD to be used for access required by the pod.
 On the overview, it's way more simple (and way more elegant, even for CRDs lovers) than the previous pod identity.
 Indeed, only basic kubernetes objects are required.